zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

 ## Scope

-It is assumed that *Child Zone* has been tested and reported by [Basic04].
+It is assumed that *Child Zone* is also tested and reported by [Connectivity01].
 This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.